 - Limited through capacity blocks Metra’s ability to reinvent its services for the post-COVID travel market.

-Group 1: Union Station Improvements
+Project Group 1: Fixing Union Station

 This group of projects would perform long-overdue capacity, state-of-good repair, and critical safety improvements to Union Station itself.
 They include: